faberNovel/git-workshop/README.md

 > If you want to commit files which were already added, `git commit -a` can be
 > used without calling `git add`.

-> Use `git commit --ammend` if you need to change your commit message
+> Use `git commit --amend` if you need to change your commit message
 > afterward.

 ## Push your commit to your repository